-If you have been outside of the United States for more than 180 days, speak to a good immigration attorney before renewing your green card.
+If you have been outside of the United States for more than one year, speak to a good immigration attorney before renewing your green card.
 Your extended time outside of the United States may cause Immigration to assume you have abandoned your residency.
 However, you can still provide evidence to Immigration that you did not abandon your residency.
 Acceptable evidence includes: maintaining a bank account, filing your income taxes, and keeping both a home and your job in the United States.

 Mailing In Your Application

 After Immigration receives your application with either the payment or fee waiver, they will send you a receipt.
 If you asked for a fee waiver, you usually have to wait a little longer for your receipt.
 Next, you will get an appointment to go to your local Application Support Center (ASC) to have your fingerprints taken and a digital scan of your face created.
 For more information, read our Biometrics Appointment blog post.

 These pages are intended as a guide.
 Please do not complete any of these applications without help.
 Immigration law is detailed and complicated, and we urge you to rely on a well-trained attorney for help.
 A lawyer can help you prepare for every step along the way.